Michelle Feldman

 Michelle Feldman (born April 19, 1976) is an American right-handed female professional ten-pin bowler and former member of the Professional Women's Bowling Association (PWBA).
 A native of Skaneateles, New York, she resides in nearby Auburn, New York.
-She has been elected as a 2026 inductee into the United States Bowling Congress (USBC) Hall of Fame.
+In April 2026, she was inducted into the United States Bowling Congress (USBC) Hall of Fame.

 Career

 In her career, Feldman won 14 professional titles: 12 on the PWBA Tour and two more in the PBA Women's Series.
 She was named 2002 PWBA Player of the Year and was also honored as the Bowling Digest Bowler of the Year in 2002.

 On July 10, 1997, Feldman became the first female bowler to roll a 300 game on American national television.
 She accomplished the feat at the PWBA Southern Virginia Open at the age of 21.

 Feldman was at the peak of her career when the PWBA ceased operations following a truncated 2003 season, going on an 11-year hiatus.
 She most recently competed in the PBA Women's Series, which was sponsored by the United States Bowling Congress (USBC).
 She won two of the first three Women's Series events in the 2008–09 season.
 She failed to win a singles title in the 2009–10 season, but finished high enough in points to earn a spot in the season-ending PBA Women's Series Showdown, which she subsequently won.
 In this April 6–8 event, Feldman defeated Shannon Pluhowsky and Stefanie Nation in the finals.

 During her professional career, Feldman was sponsored by Ebonite International and VISE grips.

 Feldman also owns five eagles (titles) in the USBC Women's Open Championships.
 She won Classic Team in 1998, Classic Singles in 2003 and 2009, Classic All-events in 2003, and Classic Doubles (earned with Aleta Sill) in 2011.
 Her 816 series (279, 249, 288) in the 2009 Singles was, at the time, the highest score by a female in the event's history.
-On August 15, 2025, the USBC announced that Feldman had been elected to the USBC Hall of Fame in the Superior Performance category, to be inducted with the 2026 class.
+On August 15, 2025, the USBC announced that Feldman had been elected to the USBC Hall of Fame for the 2026 class in the Superior Performance category.
+She was officially inducted on April 29, 2026.
 Because injuries prevented her from meeting the USBC's participation requirements (she had suffered a debilitating stroke at age 44), she was granted a medical exemption to allow her election.

 Feldman had a high-powered, high-rev "cranker" style delivery that is uncommon among female bowlers.
 The style earned her the nickname "Twister Sister."